mariometrics/COVID19/README.md

 ### plot
-The [plot directory](./plot) contains the plots obtained from the ISTAT data analysis.
+The [plot directory](./plot) contains the plots obtained from the ISTAT data analysis, divided by regions and provinces.
 For example, what follows is the plot for all Italy municipalities in sample:

 ![](./plot/covid_italy.png)